BjoernLudwigPTB/pyxml2pdf/README.md

 file into the folder *input* and process it as desired to produce the output files (one file containing all generated pages in landscape and additionally one file per page rotated into portrait) and place them in the subfolder *output*.

+## Documentation

+The full developer reference with all public interfaces you can find on [ReadTheDocs ](https://pyxml2pdf.readthedocs.io/).
+User documentation might still take a while for us to generate, since it is only us working on the project and using it as far as we now.

  ## Get in touch

  In case you have any questions on this project do not hesitate to get in touch with [us](https://github.com/BjoernLudwigPTB/pyxml2pdf/graphs/contributors).